-WSMTA Board of Directors Winter Meeting THANK YOU SCHOLARSHIP DONORS We thank our supporters for the following gifts to the WSMTA Student Scholarship Fund, in memory of Kathy Taylor: Scott and Lisa Ellertson Leslie Hoback Notion Solutions Imaginet Elizabeth Nunn Margaret C. Venemon Sally Zoll If you would like to make a gift to one of our student or teacher enrichment funds please visit www.wsmta.org/about-wsmta/donate for more information.
+Your WSMTA Board of Directors hard at work.
+THANK YOU SCHOLARSHIP DONORS We thank our supporters for the following gifts to the WSMTA Student Scholarship Fund, in memory of Kathy Taylor: Scott and Lisa Ellertson Leslie Hoback Notion Solutions Imaginet Elizabeth Nunn Margaret C. Venemon Sally Zoll If you would like to make a gift to one of our student or teacher enrichment funds please visit www.wsmta.org/about-wsmta/donate for more information.